Niger Bars ECOWAS Passports, Demands Additional Documentation From Nigerians

-Several Nigerian business owners have reported difficulties in making it into Niger with ECOWAS passport as border authorities are said to be demanding international passport in place of the former, before allowing West Africans access the country.
+Several Nigerian business owners have reported difficulties in making it into Niger with ECOWAS passports as border authorities are said to be demanding international passport in place of the former, before allowing West Africans access the country.

 This development comes amid ongoing tensions and the evolving political landscape following several coups in the region.